List of British monarchs: Statistics

 The thirteen monarchs consist of ten kings and three queens.
-Only two monarchs were born outside of the United Kingdom; these were George I and George II, who were both born in Osnabrück, a city in Hanover, Germany.'
-All but two monarchs died in the United Kingdom: George I died while he was still King, during a trip to his birth place;' Edward VIII (by then Prince Edward, Duke of Windsor) died in Villa Windsor, Paris, while living in exile in France having abdicated over 35 years beforehand.
-The longest reigning monarch was Elizabeth II who reigned for 70 years and 214 days between 1952 and 2022; the shortest reigning monarch was Edward VIII, who reigned for 326 days between January and December 1936.
-Only eleven of the thirteen monarchs have been crowned as a monarch of Great Britain or the United Kingdom: Anne was crowned in 1702 as both Queen of England and Queen of Scotland, because it was before the Treaty of Union; and Edward VIII abdicated before he could be coronated.
-Upon his accession in 2022, Charles III became the first monarch to have divorced and then remarried; however, George IV had tried to illegally marry Maria Fitzherbert in 1785 and later acknowledged its status as void in return for money from Parliament.
+Only two monarchs were born outside of the United Kingdom; these were George I and George II, who were both born in Germany.
+All but two monarchs died in the United Kingdom: George I died while he was still King, during a trip to his birthplace; Edward VIII (by then Prince Edward, Duke of Windsor) died in Villa Windsor, Paris, while living in exile in France having abdicated over 35 years beforehand.
+The longest reigning monarch was Elizabeth II, who reigned for 70 years and 214 days between 1952 and 2022; the shortest reigning monarch was Edward VIII, who reigned for 326 days between January and December 1936.
+Only two of the thirteen monarchs have not been crowned as a monarch of Great Britain or the United Kingdom: Anne was crowned in 1702 before the Treaty of Union; and Edward VIII abdicated before he could be crowned.

 Other titles

 Between George I and William IV, all monarchs had the additional office of Elector of Hanover (later King of Hanover).
-Hanover was a separate Kingdom with its own government and army, which the British government were often forced to help defend; during the 18th century, the French army invaded the territory whenever it declared war with Great Britain.
-In 1806, George III even declared war on Prussia after King Frederick William III, under heavy pressure from Napoleon, had annexed George III's German possessions.
-When Victoria acceded to the throne in 1837, she could not become the Queen of Hanover suo jure as it followed Salic law, meaning that it was no longer held in personal union with the British monarchy.
+Hanover was a separate kingdom with its own government and army.
+When Victoria acceded to the throne in 1837, she could not become the Queen of Hanover suo jure as it followed Salic law, meaning that it could only be inherited by men through the male-line.
 Instead, her uncle Ernest Augustus became King of Hanover.

 As well as being the monarch of Great Britain (1707–1801) or the United Kingdom (1801–), monarchs have held various other titles ex officio.
-On 1 May 1876, Victoria accepted the title of Empress of India from then-Prime Minister Benjamin Disraeli.
-Monarchs held this title until George VI issued a Royal Proclamation renouncing it on 22 June 1948; this was an independent event from India's secession from the United Kingdom.
-Both India and Pakistan are independent republics within the Commonwealth of Nations.
+On 1 May 1876, Victoria accepted the title of Empress of India from parliament under then-Prime Minister Benjamin Disraeli.
+Monarchs held this title until George VI issued a Royal Proclamation renouncing it on 22 June 1948, in line with India's independence from the United Kingdom.
 Since 1949, the monarch has instead been the ceremonial Head of the Commonwealth.
-The monarch also holds all titled that have been merged into the Crown, such as the Duke of Lancaster, which has been a secondary title of the monarch since 1399, and Duke of Normandy, which has been a secondary title of the monarch since 1106.
+The monarch also holds all titles that have been merged into the Crown, such as Duke of Lancaster, which has been a secondary title of the monarch since 1399, and Duke of Normandy, which has been a secondary title of the monarch since 1106.